 Introduction to Cleanroom Coving

 Cleanrooms are vital spaces for both pharmaceutical and specialized industries, where compliant manufacturing products are generated.
 In these rooms, the close control of production conditions is required to ensure high-quality output that satisfies industry guidelines.
 The levels of pollutants, particles, and any other potential contaminants must be kept to a certifiable minimum.
 In order too successfully achieve this controlled environment, all aspects of the design and operation of the space is optimized to carefully reinforce control and accountability.
+Let’s take a look at one aspect of cleanroom designing: coving.

 A coving is a piece of material that has been fitted to cover the seam or transition between two surfaces, such as the edge between two walls or between a wall and the ceiling or floor.
 It can install a radius (when it is curved) or a 45° angle instead of the traditional 90° of a room’s corner.